Esports Job Spotlight: Journalist / Content Creator

 The content will usually be focused on a specific area rather than a broad audience.

-Some esports journalists include the likes of Richard Lewis, Philippa Warr, Jacob Wolf and Thiemo Bräutigam.
+Some esports journalists include the likes of Richard Lewis, Jacob Wolf, Adam Fitch, Su Collins, Emily Rand and more.

 How to become a content creator

-With broadcasting platforms like Twitch and YouTube around nowadays, it's cheap and easy to start your own channel and start producing video content.
+With broadcasting platforms like Twitch and YouTube around, it’s simple to start your own channel and have a platform to share your video content.

 If you’re looking to become a full-time journalist or content creator with an established publication or company, it’s well worth arranging work experience to start with.
 This can give you the skills needed and establish contacts that can help get you a foot in the door.